KarelKubat/smartlog/README.md

 - File-based clients dump messages into a file by appending to it.
 The file may disappear while your program is running; in that case, smartlog will simply re-create it.
 - A special case is the filename `stdout`, which instructs smartlog to send messages to the *stdout* stream.
 - HTTP clients start an HTTP server where messages can be viewed.
-- Forwarding clients send messages to a remote server.
+- Forwarders (network clients) send messages to a remote server.
 Smartlog supports UDP and TCP:
   - UDP is faster, but the network transmission is not guaranteed.
   - TCP is slower, but guaranteed.
 - There is a client for loadtesting that discards messages (the 'none' client).